 1981: The Creation of Microsoft DOS

-Already, there were graphic UI based programs running on MS-DOS line of operating systems.
-Apple had entered the market with affordable GUI based software.
+Already, there were graphic UI-based programs running on the MS-DOS line of operating systems.
+Apple had entered the market with affordable GUI-based software.
 To counter them, PC OEM needed something better.
-Microsoft came up with Windows line of operating systems that were, originally, an add-on to MS DOS (which now, is an add-on to Windows!) until Windows 98 but worked more like a full operating system from Windows 95 onwards.
-The history of Windows operating system is well known and most of you might have grown up using the early versions so I will not be covering it here.
+Microsoft came up with Windows line of operating systems that were, originally, an add-on to MS-DOS (which now, is an add-on to Windows!) until Windows 98 but worked more like a full operating system from Windows 95 onwards.
+The history of the Windows operating system is well known and most of you might have grown up using the early versions so I will not be covering it here.

-The Microsoft Corporation, already founded in 1976/77, was a success with different PC OEM being part of permanent clientele of Microsoft.
-This continued well until 2012 when Windows 8 was released.
-With Windows 8, PC makers get a surprise as the operating system employs a completely different user interface that requires special hardware for proper usage of all the features.
-Though it runs good on normal PCs, such a system would be missing out on many features.
-This sent off a signal that the OEMs had to change and enhance their products, if they are to continue using Microsoft products.
+The Microsoft Corporation, already founded in 1976/77, was a success with different PC OEMs being part of a permanent clientele of Microsoft.
+With Windows 10, PC makers get a surprise as the operating system employs a completely different user interface that requires special hardware for proper usage of all the features.
+Though it runs well on normal PCs, such a system would be missing out on many features.
+This sent off a signal that the OEMs had to change and enhance their products if they are to continue using Microsoft products.

-If the PC makers wish to go with Windows 8 (probably, the successive operating systems from Microsoft will use Windows 8 as base), they have to go back and redesign the PCs.
-Windows 8 is more like – one size fits all: Desktops, Tablets and Phones!
+If the PC makers wish to go with Windows 10 (probably, the successive operating systems from Microsoft will use Windows 10 as a base), they have to go back and redesign the PCs.
+Windows 10 is more like – one size fits all: Desktops, Tablets, and Phones!

-No doubt, Windows 8 is a turning point in the history of computing as was the MS DOS.
-The only thing that remains to be seen and given a thought is whether all OEM’s can survive this change and how soon the different business organizations adapt to it.
+No doubt, Windows OS is a turning point in the history of computing as was the MS-DOS.
+The only thing that remains to be seen and given thought is whether all OEM’s can survive this change and how soon the different business organizations adapt to it.

 Download: PDF containing Slide Notes.